Purpose of the study

-The study objectives are to define infrastructure needs, and how public funds can be used to leveral improvements consistent with the corridor vision.
-The study will also include a market analysis of properties in the district and identify opportunities for development and re-development.
+The study objectives are to define infrastructure needs, and how public funds can be used to leverage improvements consistent with the corridor vision.
+The study also includes a market analysis of properties in the district and identify opportunities for development and re-development.

 The Martin Way District stretches about 1.5 miles from Sawyer Street to Lilly Road and includes a 1/4 mile area on either side.
 This area of Martin Way is characterized by proximity to the regional Providence St. Peter Hospital and other regional medical facilities, a large open space and wetland area, and some of the last undeveloped parcels of land along Martin Way.